-His artist's book has been displayed in juried shows nationwide.
-And his site-and-time-specific large-scale installations use sun-shadows and perspective-troubling etched tracings on clear acrylic to disorient the viewer and to inquire about the relationship between words and objects.
+His visual work has been in juried shows nationwide.
+And his site-and-time-specific large-scale installations use sun-shadows and perspective-troubling etched tracings on clear acrylic to inquire about the relationship between words and objects.

 I think I try at times to make text films about the projector (the sun), its motion, and the audience in its light.